vondele/nettest/README.md

        "python -m nettest.execute_recipe --executor local --recipe nettest/testing.yaml"
 ```

-It might be useful to mount a local directory over `/workspace/nettest/` to be
+It is also possible to mount a local directory over `/workspace/nettest/` to be
-able easily modify and test recipes.
+able to easily modify and test recipes.

 TODO: some work remains to decouple some system characteristics from the
 container, right now some concurrency and affinity settings are hardcoded.